kamailio/kamailio-wiki/docs/features/new-in-6.1.x.md

 - option to manage destination states via internal uid
 - support for hexadecimal flags format in the list file
 - support for fields in ds_db_extra_attrs
+- normalization of the default transport for destination list entries according to RFC 3263

 ### dmq